 He enjoys the teaching process within the public access studio because of the one to one connection that can be made through the glass medium.
 Knowing that any student could potentially take up glassblowing as a hobby or career in the same way he has adds to the value he has while instructing.

+He is a Tech Apprentice at PGC.
 He continues to gain experience as one of PGC’s part time instructors, a regular member of the Penn+Fairmount production team, working for other artists in the studio, and developing his own craft and product line continually in the hot shop.